GoogleContainerTools/kpt-functions-catalog/examples/create-setters-simple/README.md

 ### Overview

-The `create-setters` KRM config function adds comments to resource fields with setter references.
+The `create-setters` KRM config function adds setter comments to resource fields to be parameterized.

 In this example, we will see how to add setter comments declaratively to resource fields using `create-setters` function.